tomasdoh/Bookmark-Manager/README.md

 ### To set up the database:

-Connect to `psql` and create the `bookmark_manager` database:
+Connect to `psql` and create the `bookmark_manager` database and `bookmark_manager_test` databases:
 ```
 CREATE DATABASE bookmark_manager;
+CREATE DATABASE bookmark_manager_test;
 ```
-To set up the appropriate tables, connect to the database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order.
+To set up the appropriate tables, connect to each database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order.

 ### To run the Bookmark Manager app: